-Community Liens on Sole and Separate Property in an Arizona Divorce
+Community Liens on Sole and Separate Property in an Arizona Divorce in Arizona

 Under Arizona law, when community assets benefit one spouse’s separate property, the community can obtain reimbursement in a divorce.
 But, does the same rule apply when the community ends because of one spouse’s death?
 And if so, what is the measure of reimbursement?

 In Hanrahan v.
 Sims 512 P.2d 617 (1973), the Court of Appeals addressed this issue.

 This case is a sequel to the appellate decision in Estate of Sims, 475 P.2d 505 (1970).
 There, the appellate court affirmed the probate award of a homestead to Mrs. Sims, widow of Mr. Sims.

 The homestead awarded was originally Mr. Sim’s separate property.
 The homestead property was eventually sold and after the sale, Mrs. Sims sued the estate.

 For many years, husband and wife used community funds to make mortgage payments on the homestead property.
 The estate continued to do so during probate.
 Wife requested reimbursement of one-half of these mortgage payments out of the proceeds of the sale.
 The estate countersued for $900, the value of the carpet Wife removed from the house.

 The trial court awarded Mrs. Sims $8,503.05.
 That was one-half of the mortgage payments made by the community for husband’s separate property.
 It gave the estate an offset of $450.
 That was one-half of the value of the carpet taken from the premises.
 The court entered judgment for the wife for $8,053.05.
 The estate continued to appeal.